GoogleChrome/developer.chrome.com/site/en/blog/early-hints/index.md

 <figcaption>With Early Hints: the server can serve a partial response with resource hints while it determines the final response</figcaption>
 </figure>

-In some cases, the performance improvement to the [Largest Contentful Paint](http://web.dev/lcp) can go from several hundred milliseconds, as observed in case studies by Shopify and [by Cloudflare](http://blog.cloudflare.com/early-hints-performance), and up to a second faster, as seen in this before/after comparison:
+In some cases, the performance improvement to the [Largest Contentful Paint](http://web.dev/lcp) can go from several hundred milliseconds, as observed by [Shopify](https://twitter.com/colinbendell/status/1539322190541295616) and [by Cloudflare](http://blog.cloudflare.com/early-hints-performance), and up to a second faster, as seen in this before/after comparison:

 <figure>